marcandrebrochu/todo/README.md

 2
 ```

 As you can see, this invocation prints on standard output the ID of the item you just created.
-This is explained in more details in the next section.

-Note that the script only reads the first letter of each command (`add`, `toggle`, etc), so this is equivalent to the above example:
+This is explained in more details in the next section. **Note that the script only reads the first letter of each command (`add`, `toggle`, etc.)**

 ```
 $ todo a 'Cook the spaghetti'